MEN AT WORK TRAINING & ASSESSMENT (RTO 41067)

 Any individual who is injured or involved in an incident/ accident at Men At Work Training and Assessment must inform their immediate manager as soon as possible.

-The No Smoking Policy precludes anyone from smoking while on Men At Work Training and Assessment premises, smoking must not take place less than 4 metres from entrances.
+The No Smoking Policy prohibits anyone from smoking while on Men At Work Training and Assessment premises, smoking must not take place less than 4 metres from entrances.
 This includes the areas immediately outside entrances to the building.

 1.6.4 Evacuation Procedure